MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 		* The inversion circle is called a bubble.
 		* Imagine that “pushing” a bubble through the gate causes it to come out at the other side and flips the body of the gate from AND to OR or vice versa.

+## Example 2.4 DERIVE THE PRODUCT-OF-SUMS FORM
+Figure 2.20 shows the truth table for a Boolean function Y and its complement Y.
+Using De Morgan’s Theorem, derive the product-of-sums canonical form of Y from the sum-of-products form of Y.